LatinumFinance/LatinumFinance.github.io/index.md

 [Latinum Finance Discord](https://discord.gg/jf6WptMu3d)

->Come hang out with other crypto stakers!
+>Come find out more about Latinum Finance or just hang out with other crypto enthusiasts and stakers!
 >
+>ALL are welcome!